 Body painting at Greek Cusina Restaurant, Portland, Oregon, 2005

 The always-progressive Greek Cusina Restaurant held parties with body-painted crowds in Portland, Oregon.
 I enjoyed sharing my talents with them a couple of times, painting several models before live audiences.

 Body painting dancers for the King of Clubs reality show, Las Vegas, 2009

 A few years later, I painted nine models in one day for the King of Clubs reality show for Playboy TV.
 This was a fun event, not only for the pressure of painting so many girls in such a short time frame but also for the energy of the evening as the ladies performed.

-Over the years I’ve enjoyed painting lots of bodies for fun and interesting events.
-Got something in mind, keep in mind to help.
-If I can’t do it I’ll refer you to someone who can (in Vegas anyway).
+Over the years, I’ve enjoyed painting lots of bodies for fun and interesting events.
+If you have something in mind, keep in mind to help.
+If I can’t do it, I’ll refer you to someone who can (in Vegas anyway).
 Events, model sessions, photo sessions, marketing campaigns, and advertising projects — I’m always up for something fun.
-From conventions to night clubs, Las Vegas provides the ultimate mystique to create a one-of-a-kind body painted art experience.
+From conventions to nightclubs, Las Vegas provides the ultimate mystique to create a one-of-a-kind body-painted art experience.

 • • • • •